stefanprodan/gh-actions-demo/README.md

 You can find the repository at [gh-actions-demo-cluster](https://github.com/stefanprodan/gh-actions-demo-cluster).

-The cluster repo contains two namespaces and the deployments YAMLs for my demo app.
-In order to create these objects on my cluster
+The cluster repo contains two namespaces and the deployment YAMLs for my demo app.
+The staging deployment is for when I push to the master branch and the production one if for when I do a GitHub release.

-I'll install the [Weave Cloud](https://weave.works) agents and connect the GitOps operator to my cluster repo.
+In order to create these objects on my cluster, I'll install the [Weave Cloud](https://weave.works) agents and connect the GitOps operator to my cluster repo.

 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/weave-cloud-config.png">